-We look for the hidden financial trends and dynamics which show whether or not the trading activity undertaken is creating or destroying shareholder value.
+We look for the hidden financial trends and dynamics which show whether or not the trading activity undertaken is creating or destroying value.
 Rather than relying on ‘surface numbers’ such as EBITDA etc (see Methodology), our analysis goes right to the heart of the financial data.
-Therefore, our in-depth investigations and research deliver a truly transparent perspective of economic performance.
+Our in-depth investigations and research deliver a truly transparent and unrivalled perspective of business performance.

 Lights Out uncovers the real financial dynamic at work within the UK’s Big Six energy suppliers.
 In the face of declining capacity and ageing infrastructure, the suppliers have struggled to achieve economic profits and have actually destroyed over £129bn of shareholder value since 2007/8.
 The mix of financial stress, limited capacity and the lack of a cohesive infrastructure renewal strategy from the Government does not bode well for the country as a whole.